bkerley/bryceblog/_drafts/time-tripper.md

 # The Restless, The Tender

 The music in Time Tripper goes places.
-Some tracks are an ambience that breaks in to an interesting melody.
+Some tracks are an ambiance that breaks in to an interesting melody.
 Some tracks are psychedelia with a drill beat, like if